Capt. Nathaniel B. Palmer House

 The Capt.
 Nathaniel B. Palmer House is a historic house museum in Stonington, Connecticut, built in 1852–54.
-The house is a transitional style between the Greek revival and the Victorian Italianate.
+The house is a transitional style between the Greek Revival and the Victorian Italianate.
 It was built for Nathaniel Brown Palmer (1799–1877), who was a seal hunter, a pioneering Antarctic explorer, and a major designer of clipper ships.
+Threatened with demolition, it was acquired by the Stonington Historical Society in 1995, which operates it as a museum devoted to Palmer.
 The house was declared a National Historic Landmark in 1996.
-Threatened with demolition, it was acquired by the Stonington Historical Society in 1994, which operates it as a museum devoted to Palmer.